Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Introduction

-Focusing on the one-dimension NLS, the asymptotic stability of solitons with supercricial nonlinearties, we refer to the works by Buslaev-Perelman \cite{BP,BP2}, Buslaev-Sulem \cite{BS} Krieger-Schlag \cite{KS}, Mizumachi \cite{Mi} and Masaki-Murphy-Segata\cite{MMS2} in various different settings.
-The key point is that higher power nonlinearities always can allow us to bootstrap better dispersive decay rates and smoothing estimates.
+Focusing on the one-dimension NLS, the asymptotic stability of solitons with supercritical nonlinearties, we refer to the works by Buslaev-Perelman \cite{BP,BP2}, Buslaev-Sulem \cite{BS} Krieger-Schlag \cite{KS}, Mizumachi \cite{Mi} and Masaki-Murphy-Segata\cite{MMS2} in various different settings.
+The key point is that higher power nonlinearities always allow us to bootstrap better dispersive decay rates and smoothing estimates.
 Stability problems with low power nonlinearities recently have attracted a lot of attentions.
 The weak power nonlinearities always result in the orbital stability of solitons, see for example Weinstein \cite{Wein}, but to establish the asymptotic stability is much harder due to the slow decay rate in time of the error term.
 Using the integrability, the asymptotic stability for solitons of the flat cubic NLS was proved by Cuccagna-Pelinovsky \cite{CuP}.
 With techniques from the compete integrability, one can actually obtain stronger results on the soliton resolution which implies the asymptotic stability.
 We refer to the introductions of Borghese-Jenkins-McLaughlin \cite{BJM16} and Chen-Liu-Lu \cite{CLL} for more comprehensive surveys.
 To handle the asymptotic stability under weak nonlinear power settings using PDE techniques is a very challenging problem.
 In the context of Klein-Gordon problems, using virial estimates, Kowalczyk-Martel-Mu\~noz \cite{KMM,KMM1} successfully shown the asymptotic stability of kinks and solitons under some symmetry assumptions.
 Also see the recent extension to the moving kinks setting by Kowalczyk-Martel-Mu\~noz-Van Den Bosch \cite{KMMV}.
 Combing virial estimates and the commutator method, Cuccagan-Maeda \cite{CuM} shown the asymptotic stability of small solitons for the cubic NLS with a delta trapping potential.
-Of course this list is of course far from being exhaustive.
+Of course this list is far from being exhaustive.
 We also refer to references from the works cited above for more details.
 In these works, the radiation terms are shown to decay in some localized norms or in the integral sense, i.e., the time integrals of the radiation terms measured in some localized norms are finite.
-No explicit decay rates nor descriptions of radiation terms are given.
-Our main interest in this paper is establish the asymptotic stability with detailed descriptions of the radiation terms.
+In all papers mentioned above, the analysis is carried out in the natural translation invariant energy space, however no explicit decay rates nor descriptions of radiation terms are given.\footnote{For the critical and subcritical scattering problems, in the energy space, one might not expect to derive the precise decay rate.} Our main interest in this paper is establish the asymptotic stability with detailed descriptions of the radiation terms after paying the price of weights for the initial data.
+Unlike the supercritical scattering problem, due to the criticality of the nonlinearity in this problem, the long-time asymptotics of the radiation term is nonlinear.
+The weights for the initial data are natural in order to capture the modified scattering phenomenon.
 To obtain the detailed descriptions, one has to use many refined linear estimates.
 For the mKdV equation, the asymptotic stability of the soliton with a detailed description of the radiation term was established in Germain-Pusateri-Rousset \cite{GPR2}.
 Unlike the NLS problem, the key feature of the mKdV model is that the dynamics of the soliton and the radiation are basically decoupled.
 Recently, under symmetry assumptions, the full description of the radiation term from the asymptotic stability of some kinks whose associated linearized operators have no eigenvalues nor resonances, in the double sine-Gordon model was given by Germain-Pusateri \cite{GP}.
 We also refer to Delort-Masmoudi \cite{DM} for the results on long-time dispersive estimates of the perturbation around a kink in the $\phi^4$ model.